|

 (Co-counsel in American Trucking), "American

-Justice: Strategies for Creating Healthy and Sustainable Communities"
+Justice: Strategies fot Creating Healthy and Suatainable Communities"

-James Grijalva, Univ. of North Dakota School of Law, "Environmental
+James Grijalva, University of North Dakota School of Law, "Environmental Law in Indian Country"

 Howard Latin, Rutgers Law School/Newark, "EcoVitality"